Pilot Grants that Take Flight

 Translational science

 We got an overwhelming response with 14 proposals requesting over $314,000 in total funding, spanning a huge range of disciplines, methods, and ideas.
-The quality was exceptional—which made the review process incredibly competitive (and honestly, pretty tough).
-We’ll be sharing details about the selected projects soon, and we can’t wait.
+The quality was exceptional—which made the review process incredibly competitive.
+We are thrilled to finally announce the recipients of the 2026-2028 pilot grant cycle!

 A Huge Thank You